Home » Posts tagged 'carl menger'

 The Fed and Interest Rates

-Most experts agree that through the manipulation of short-term interest rates, the central bank by means of expectations regarding future interest rate policy can also dictate the direction of long-term interest rates.
-On this way of thinking expectations regarding future short-term interest rates are instrumental in setting the long-term rates.
-(Note the long-term rates are an average of short-term rates on this way of thinking).
+THE FED AND INTEREST RATES Most experts agree that through the manipulation of short-term interest rates, the central bank by means of expectations regarding future interest rate policy can also dictate the direction of long-term interest rates.
+On this way of thinking expectations regarding future short-term interest rates are instrumental in setting the long-term rates. […]

 The Essence of Interest Rate Determination

-According to mainstream thinking the Central Bank is the key factor in determining interest rates.
+The Essence of Interest Rate Determination According to mainstream thinking the Central Bank is the key factor in determining interest rates.
 By setting short-term interest rates the Central Bank, it is argued through expectations about the future course of its interest rate policy influences the entire interest rate structure.
-(According to the expectations theory (ET) the long-term rate is an average of the current and expected short-term interest rates).
-Note that interest rates in this way of thinking is set by the Central Bank whilst individuals in all this have almost nothing to do and just form mechanically expectations about the future policy of the Central Bank.
-(Individuals here are passively responding to the possible policy of the Central Bank).
+(According to the expectations theory (ET) […]

 Olduvai IV: Courage